 Raqqa residents trapped by militants ahead of assault

-This image released by Islamic State-affiliated Aamaq news agency in March 2017 shows a veiled child in a park in Raqqa, Syria.
-As U.S.-backed forces bear down on the de facto capital of the Islamic State group, the militants have taken their strategy of hiding behind civilians further than ever, effectively using Raqqa's entire population as shields.
+As U.S.-backed forces bear down on the de facto capital of the Islamic State group, the militants have taken their strategy of hiding behind civilians further than ever before, effectively using the entire population of Raqqa as human shields.
+A belt of land mines and checkpoints has been laid on roads in and out the northern Syrian city to prevent escape.

 Discussions